loveshack/docs/source/deployment/open_cloud_host_setup/lxd_driver.rst

     disk.raw       -> map -> /dev/loop0
     one/one-7-54-0 -> map -> /dev/nbd0

-However things can get tricky when dealing with images with a partition table, you can check the code of the mapper devices `here <https://github.com/OpenNebula/one/blob/master/src/vmm_mad/remotes/lib/lxd/mapper/>`_.
+However things can get tricky when dealing with images with a partition table.
+You can check the code of the mapper devices `here <https://github.com/OpenNebula/one/blob/master/src/vmm_mad/remotes/lib/lxd/mapper/>`_.

 Troubleshooting
 ==================
-- The oneadmin user has his ``$HOME`` in a non ``/home/$USER`` location.
+- The oneadmin user has ``$HOME`` in a non ``/home/$USER`` location.
 This prevents the oneadmin account from properly using the LXD CLI due to a snap limitation.
-You can use sudo to use other account to run lxd commands.
+You can use ``sudo`` to use another account to run LXD commands.
 - The command parameter in the VNC configuration dictates which command will appear in noVNC when entering a container.
 Having ``/bin/bash`` will skip the user login and gain root access on the container.
 - If you experience `reboot issues <https://github.com/OpenNebula/one/issues/3189>`_ you can apply a network hook patch by copying the file ``/usr/share/one/examples/network_hooks/99-lxd_clean.rb`` to ``/var/lib/one/remotes/vnm/<network_driver>/clean.d`` and issuing ``onehost sync --force``.
-This have to be done for all network drivers used in your cloud.
+This has to be done for all network drivers used in your cloud.

 .. |image1| image:: /images/vncterm_command.png